-Infection may manifest acutely or remain latent for years after an inapparent primary infection.
-Mortality is < 10%, except in acute septicemic melioidosis, which is frequently fatal.
+Melioidosis may manifest acutely or remain latent for years after an inapparent primary infection.
+Case fatality is < 10%, except in acute septicemic melioidosis, which is frequently fatal.

 Acute pulmonary infection is the most common form.
 It varies from mild to overwhelming necrotizing pneumonia.
 Onset may be abrupt or gradual, with headache, anorexia, pleuritic or dull aching chest pain, and generalized myalgia.
 Fever is usually > 39° C. Cough, tachypnea, and rales are characteristic.
 Sputum may be blood-tinged.
-Chest x-rays usually show upper lobe consolidation, frequently cavitating and resembling TB.
+Chest x-rays usually show upper lobe consolidation, frequently cavitating and resembling tuberculosis.
 Nodular lesions, thin-walled cysts, and pleural effusion may also occur.
-The WBC count ranges from normal to 20,000/μL.
+The white blood cell count ranges from normal to 20,000/mcL (20 × 109/L).

-Acute septicemic infection begins abruptly, with septic shock and multiple organ involvement manifested by disorientation, extreme dyspnea, severe headache, pharyngitis, upper abdominal colic, diarrhea, and pustular skin lesions.
+Acute septicemic infection begins abruptly, with septic shock Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
+In septic shock, there is critical reduction in tissue perfusion; acute failure... read more and multiple organ involvement manifested by disorientation, extreme dyspnea, severe headache, pharyngitis, upper abdominal colic, diarrhea, and pustular skin lesions.
 High fever, hypotension, tachypnea, a bright erythematous flush, and cyanosis are present.
 Muscle tenderness may be striking.
 Signs of arthritis or meningitis sometimes occur.
 Pulmonary signs may be absent or may include rales, rhonchi, and pleural rubs.

 Localized suppurative infection can occur in almost any organ but is most common at the site of inoculation in the skin (or lungs) and associated lymph nodes.
 Typical metastatic sites of infection include the liver, spleen, kidneys, prostate, bone, and skeletal muscle.
 Acute suppurative parotiditis is common among children in Thailand.
 Patients may be afebrile.